build-trust/ockam/documentation/guides/rust/get-started/01-node/README.md

 }

 ```

+You may exit and save the file by pressing the keys `Ctrl + X`.

 Here we add the `#[ockam::node]` attribute to an `async` main function that
 receives the node execution context as a parameter and returns `ockam::Result`